Adam Smith (footballer, born 1992): Forest Green Rovers

 Following his release from Bristol Rovers, Smith signed a two-year deal with Forest Green Rovers on 25 June 2019, active from 1 July 2019.

 On 23 September 2019, Smith joined National League side Yeovil Town on a one-month loan deal.
 On 6 March 2020, Smith rejoined Yeovil on loan until the end of the 2019–20 season.

 On 15 August 2020, Smith signed returned to Yeovil Town for a third loan spell on loan until the end of the 2020–21 season.

 Stevenage

 Smith signed for League Two club Stevenage on a short-term contract on 23 October 2021.
 He made his debut on the same day as his signing was announced, keeping a clean sheet in Stevenage's 0–0 draw with Leyton Orient.

 On 22 January 2022, Stevenage confirmed that Smith had left the club.

 Morecambe

 On 4 February 2022, Smith joined League One side Morecambe on a short-term contract until the end of the 2021–22 season.

+Although having initially departed the club following relegation at the end of the 2022–23 season, he signed a new one-year deal on 20 June 2023.

+Hartlepool United

+On 3 August 2024, he signed for National League side Hartlepool United on a short-term contract, rejoining his former manager at Yeovil Darren Sarll.
+After starting the season as the second choice goalkeeper behind Joel Dixon, he made his debut on 31 August in a match against Braintree Town after Dixon had suffered a first half injury, keeping a clean sheet in a 0–0 draw.
+On 7 October 2024, Smith was announced as Hartlepool's new goalkeeping coach.
+He lost his position as first choice goalkeeper to Brad Young before displacing Young in December.
+On 10 January 2025, Smith signed a new contract, keeping him with the club until the end of the 2025–26 season.
+He made 32 appearances in all competitions during the 2024–25 season.